 If you have a website that gets a lot of traffic, our High Performance and Enterprise plans are for you.
 As with the other plans, a free SSL certificate, nightly backups and regular core updates are included in the cost of the hosting plan.
 High Performance plans start at €100/month.

 WordPress VPS hosting

-An additional option to consider is VPS hosting.
-VPS stands for virtual private servers.
-VPS hosting providers use one physical server that acts like multiple, separate servers.
-Each of these “separate” servers is an instance with its own share of server resources.
-Typically, each instance hosts one website so you don’t have to worry about other websites impacting performance.
+Another option you should consider is VPS hosting.
+VPS stands for Virtual Private Server.
+VPS hosting providers use a physical server that behaves like multiple, separate servers.
+Each of these "separate" servers is an instance with its own share of server resources.
+Usually, each instance hosts one website, so you don't have to worry about other websites affecting performance.

 WordPress pricing for VPS plans is on the higher side but for good reason.
 VPS (virtual private server) hosting offers a dedicated server for your WordPress website, which means: